 • Support for capital projects, research and development, or tuition and fees paid by students.
-If a State provides unrestricted State funding to IHEs and does not make separate appropriations for capital

-- expenditures or research and development, the State must estimate the amount of capital expenditures and research and development expenditures to be excluded from the unrestricted funding. - Support from private donors, such as charitable contributions that individuals make to IHEs.
-This also includes corporate contributions for IHEs, such as payments that a corporation makes for stadiumnaming rights. - Federal funds, including Higher Education Emergency Relief Funds.
+If a State provides unrestricted State funding to IHEs and does not make separate appropriations for capital expenditures or research and development, the State must estimate the amount of capital expenditures and research and development expenditures to be excluded from the unrestricted funding.